 Imagination can be cultivated by exercising it.
 Linguistic playfulness is nothing more than a command of language so complete one knows how to break or bend the rules for effect.
 Pacing and drama come from reading or even watching TV or film.
 Subtext can be taught.
 Even empathy isn't impossible to develop.
 Technically none of us have any of these abilities when we're born.
 We're all shit stained egomaniacs who couldn't figure out the symbols in an Updike novel.
+(I asked a two year old what the conch shell represented in Lord of the Flies–maybe the easiest symbol in all of literature–and he just demanded more cupcake.)
 They're all learned skills.
-Only intelligence is something we're born with, and psychologists are still struggling to figure out what is genetic and what comes from our early childhood experiences.
+Psychologists are still struggling to figure out what is genetic and what comes from our early childhood experiences.

 The nice thing about talent though, is it almost always dovetails rather nicely with interests.
 If you have a passion, you will probably cultivate the abilities around that passion.
 Whether it's self selection or subtle reinforcement, you don't get a lot of talentless who really want to do something with all their free time.
 Tone deaf musicians aren't a pox on the industry because they don't tend to like music with the kind of lifetime dedication that musicians do.
 (I'm talking about real musicians now, not the deluge on the first couple of episodes of America's Got Talent.)
 People who have very unmathmatical minds don't burn to be engineers.
 The number of writers who don't have a pretty good command of the language, or some sense of pacing is usually pretty low.